 The type and severity of long-term complications vary from case to case.
 You may not develop any at all.
 In general, the nearer your blood glucose level is to normal, the less your risk of developing complications.
 Your risk of developing complications is also reduced if you deal with any other risk factors that you may have such as high blood pressure.

 Caring for diabetes is extremely demanding.
 Diabetes burnout occurs when you feel overwhelmed by diabetes.
 This can lead to feeling angry, frustrated, defeated and also worried about not taking care of diabetes well enough.

-Try not to be a perfectionist don't be too hard on yourself.
+Try not to be a perfectionist - don't be too hard on yourself.
 Keep a balance in your life so that diabetes doesn't take over completely.
-Talk to your doctor or nurse to tell them how you're feeling.
+Talk with your doctor or nurse to tell them how you're feeling.
 Just talking about how you feel can help.
 Burnout can also respond well to talking therapies such as cognitive behavioural therapy (CBT).

 What is the outlook?

 Although diabetes is associated with serious complications, these complications can be prevented or greatly reduced in severity.
 A healthy lifestyle, regular monitoring and taking medicines to keep your blood sugar (glucose), blood pressure and cholesterol levels as normal as possible are all very important.

 Some people with type 2 diabetes are able to achieve 'diabetes in remission'.
 This means their blood glucose stays within normal levels without medication.
 The most successful way to achieve this is with lifestyle changes, including losing weight and either a medically supervised very low-calorie diet or a low-carbohydrate diet.
 You can find out more details from the separate leaflet Type 2 Diabetes.

 There is currently no known way to prevent type 1 diabetes although many studies are looking into a number of different possibilities.